 The prized commercial property can be difficult to sell when values are businesses are falling.

-As a thumb rule, commercial property investment is a costly affair compared to investing in a rental residential property.
+Commercial property investment is a costly affair as a thumb rule compared to investing in a rental residential property.

 In many cities in the U.S, the price per sq. ft. may contrast sharply.